 WiD is an entirely volunteer-led organization.
-Members’ commitment and enthusiasm power our programs.
-Our volunteers’ participation determines our impact.
+Our members’ commitment and enthusiasm power our programs.
+Volunteer participation determines our impact.

 Why should you apply to volunteer at WiD?

 - An unparalleled opportunity to work with, learn from and network with some of the smartest women in development

 - The opportunity to exercise your skills for your own benefit — and to stretch your skills

 - The chance to experience what it means to be a volunteer like the ones that you work with on the job

 The specific needs vary over time, but these are the general categories for which you can apply:

 - Committee assignments – A list of WiD’s committees, which includes expected time commitment/month for each.
 These positions are for one year at a time from September to June.
 Many of the assignments are made in the fall, but additional needs may arise over the course of the year.

 - Welcome Project – WiD prides itself on being a welcoming community.
 You know how hard it is to attend an event when you don’t know someone already.
 So we have established this corps whose mission is to reach out at each event to make sure that all members and guests are comfortable and connected.